 Some chocolates are more toxic than others.
 The sweeter the chocolate, the lesser the theobromine level since theobromine is a bitter substance.
 Unsweetened baker's chocolate contains eight to 10 times more theobromine than milk chocolate.
 White chocolate has hardly any theobromine, so theobromine poisoning is highly unlikely if your pet consumes it.

-The toxicity level for either a dog or a cat is the same depending on weight.
-However, dogs are more so in danger than cats.
-Dogs have a sweet tooth meanwhile cats do not.
-A cat may try some chocolate but is less likely to continue eating it.
+Dogs are much more in danger than cats to get chocolate toxicity.
+Even though the toxicity level for a cat or dog is the same depending on weight, dogs have a sweet tooth and cats do not.
+So, while a cat may try some chocolate, it is less likely to continue eating it.

-The bottom line is that a dog or cat sneaking a couple M&M's or Hershey's Kisses shouldn't have a problem, but it isn't a good habit to get into.
-A chocoholic dog is a potentially disastrous situation.
-You can try out these chocolate toxicity calculators for an estimate of how much chocolate may be dangerous for your pet.
+The bottom line is that a cat sneaking a couple M&M's or Hershey's Kisses should not have a problem, but it is not a good habit to get into.
+A chocoholic cat is a potentially disastrous situation.
+Take a look at a chocolate toxicity calculator for an estimate of how much chocolate may be dangerous for your cat.

 Medical Treatment for Your Pet

-Medical treatment performed by a veterinarian involves inducing vomiting within two hours of eating the chocolate, and the doctor may give the dog medications to control heart rate.
+A veterinarian's medical treatment for chocolate poisoning usually involves inducing vomiting within two hours of eating the chocolate.
+The doctor may also give the cat medications to control its heart rate.

 Why Is Chocolate Safe for Humans?

+People seem to have no problem consuming chocolate, so why does a cat have a hard time with it?
 Besides being smaller, an animal's digestive system is different than humans.
-It takes a much longer amount of time for a dog to metabolize theobromine in the system than a person.
+It takes a much longer amount of time for a cat to metabolize theobromine in the system than a person.